 Students will be assigned to a group of from 4 to 5, and will stay with that group throughout the term.
-There will be 4 Group Projects, which the members of the group will research and then prepare for presentation in class as a team.
+There will be 3 Group Projects, which the members of the group will research and then prepare for presentation in class as a team.
 Topics for these projects will be assigned by the instructor.
 These presentations will last no more than 20 minutes.
 The presentation will be a team presentation, and each member of the group will be required to play a role in the presentation.
-Failure of any member to present at least part of the presentation, except for reasons due to illness, will result in lost marks for the group.
+Failure of any member to present at least part of the presentation, will result in lost marks for the individual.
 A formal written presentation is required.